hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 a pose library file, see the following steps:

 - Pose the character and select the relevant bones.
-- Click the **Copy Pose as Asset button**, which is available in the Action Editor as well as the 3D Viewport Sidebar.
+- Click the **Copy Pose as Asset button**, which is available in the Action Editor.
 This will create the pose asset (including its thumbnail) and store it in a temporary file somewhere.
 - Choose an existing pose asset, and open its context menu.
 Click the **Open Blend File** option.
 - A new Blender process will start, and automatically open the asset library